Cwantic/Documentation/Structure/Modification.md

 * Mirror

 {: .warning }
->ATTENTION, MetaStructure do not check the position of the new nodes.
+>ATTENTION, MetaStructure does not check the position of the new nodes.
 Under no circumstances can they coincide with existing nodes.

 ### 8.1 Translation